-Cannes Lions, the International Festival of Creativity, will be held between 18 June – 25 June 2016 and bring together over 15,000 delegates from 4000+ companies dedicated to creative communications, advertising and related fields.
+Cannes Lions 2016, the International Festival of Creativity, will be held between 18 June – 25 June 2016 and bring together over 15,000 delegates from 4000+ companies dedicated to creative communications, advertising and related fields.

 The 8-day Festival incorporates 3 events – Lions Health (18-19 June), Lions Innovation (21-22 June) and Lions Entertainment (23-24 June) with interactive sessions, workshops, screenings, masterclasses and inspirational talks that aim to connect and inspire industry professionals.

-Bespoke Yacht Charter is a specialist in yacht rentals for Cannes Lions (and other Cannes events) with a professional service that fine tunes every detail from catering on board to entertainment and securing the best berth for your company function.
+Bespoke Yacht Charter is a specialist in Cannes Yacht Activations with a professional service that fine tunes every detail of your yacht charter, from catering on board to entertainment and securing the best yacht berth on “yacht row” in the Port of Cannes for your company at Cannes Lions.

-We have compiled this Useful Guide for Creative Influencers for Cannes Lions 2016 to help both first timers and Festival stalwarts get the best from one of the world’s largest advertising festivals.
+Our yacht charter brokers have compiled this Useful Guide for Creative Influencers for Cannes Lions 2016 to help both first timers and Cannes Lions Festival stalwarts get the best from one of the world’s largest advertising festivals.

-Cannes Lions includes an annual programme of masterclasses, forums and talks from top speakers hailing from various sectors including tech, education, entertainment, advertising, politics, arts, fashion, business and travel.
-Speakers in 2016 include:
+Cannes Lions 2016 includes an annual programme of masterclasses, forums and talks from top speakers hailing from various sectors including tech, education, entertainment, advertising, politics, arts, fashion, business and travel.
+Speakers at Cannes Lions 2016 include: